Model-Free Learning of Safe yet Effective Controllers: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a model-free RL algorithm that learns near-optimal policies for given safety, LTL and return objectives where the safety objective is prioritized above the LTL objective, which is prioritized above the return objective.
+In this paper, we have introduced a model-free RL method that learns near-optimal policies for given safety, LTL and QoC objectives, where the safety objective is prioritized above the LTL objective, which is prioritized above the QoC objective.
 Our algorithm learns the safest actions and among those learns the actions sufficient to maximize the probability of satisfying the LTL objective.
 Finally, using these actions, our algorithm converges to a policy maximizing the expected return for a given parameter $\upsilon$ controlling the randomness of the obtained policy.
-We have showed that as long as $\upsilon$ is positive, the satisfaction probabilities for the LTL objective is maximized and as $\upsilon$ goes to zero, the expected return approaches its supremum value.
+We have shown that as long as $\upsilon$ is positive, the satisfaction probability for the LTL objective is maximized and as $\upsilon$ goes to zero, the expected return approaches its supremum value.
 Lastly, we have demonstrated the applicability of our algorithm on a case study.

-Our approach can be readily extended to include multiple safety objectives with different priorities as keeping track of the safest actions suffice.
-However, generalization to multiple LTL objectives is not straightforward due to the fact that multiple B\"uchi conditions would need to be satisfied.
-Another immediate direction for future work is to adapt our algorithm to stochastic games.
-This requires a different type of automata such as deterministic parity automata since LDBAs cannot be effectively used for quantitative model-checking in stochastic games.
-Therefore, for example, the reduction from parity objective to rewards provided in \cite{bozkurt2021} might be used.